pajicadvance/rearm/README.md

 - **Melee Protection** - The regular Protection enchantment has been replaced with Melee Protection, which provides moderate damage resistance to most close up physical damage sources, meaning it _no longer protects against any other damage type_.
 - **Elemental Protection** - The Fire Protection enchantment has been replaced with Elemental Protection, which provides high resistance to fire, lightning and freeze damage and reduced burn time if you're set ablaze.
 - **Magic Protection** - New Protection enchantment which provides high resistance to magic attacks.
+- Optional setting to normalize enchantment costs for every Protection enchantment.
+In vanilla, chances for each Protection enchantment to appear in the enchanting table vary wildly, with the most common ones being Protection and Projectile Protection, and the rest being quite rare.
+Turning on this setting reduces this huge gap in chances between Protection enchantments.
+This is disabled by default.

 ### Tweaks